 In development for several years at Firewalk Studios, first-person shooter Concord was released on the 23rd August, and it’s fair to say that it hasn’t taken off in terms of player interest.
 According to one recent estimate, published by IGN, the game may have sold as few as 25,000 copies – 10,000 of them on PC via Steam and 15,000 on PlayStation 5.

-The number of people actually playing the game on PC makes for grim reading: at the time of writing, there are just 54 people shooting their way through Concord according to Steamcharts, while its peak player count amounts to just 660.
-To provide some sort of context, rival shooter Apex Legends – which is now over five years old – currently has over 90,000 concurrent players.
+The number of people actually playing the game on PC makes for grim reading: in September, there were just 54 people shooting their way through Concord according to Steamcharts, while its peak player count amounts to just 660.
+To provide some sort of context, rival shooter Apex Legends – which is now over five years old – currently had over 90,000 concurrent players at the time.

 Then, on the 3rd September, less than two weeks after Concord’s launch, Sony made the startling announcement that Concord was to be shut down; it was to be withdrawn from sale, and those who’d purchased the game would receive refunds.